Q I heard the term "liver qi stagnation" — what's the principle behind how Gongjindan resolves it?

-A Liver qi stagnation (gangi-ulgyeol) is a state in which the liver's energy is blocked by stress and overwork, disrupting circulation throughout the body.
-The musk (麝香) in Gongjin-dan powerfully opens the blocked energy, while deer antler velvet, Angelica, and Cornus quickly replenish the depleted qi and blood.
+A Liver qi stagnation is a state where stress and overwork block the liver's energy, disrupting circulation throughout the body.
+Musk (麝香) in Gongjindan powerfully opens the blocked energy, while deer antler, angelica root, and Cornus fruit quickly replenish depleted qi and blood.

 Detailed Answer

-In Korean medicine, the liver (肝) is the organ that regulates the flow of qi and blood.
-When stress, overwork, and alcohol accumulate, the liver's coordinating function becomes blocked and energy stagnates (鬱滯).
-In this state, energy is no longer delivered throughout the body, so fatigue, headache, eye strain, indigestion, and sleep disturbance can all appear at once.
+In Korean medicine, the liver regulates the flow of qi and blood.
+When stress, overwork, and drinking accumulate, the liver's ability to keep things flowing becomes blocked, causing qi stagnation (鬱滯).
+Once this happens, energy fails to reach the whole body, and fatigue, headaches, eye strain, indigestion, and sleep problems can all appear at once.

 Related FAQs